-The 12 chakras described below can be used for transferring and transforming vital energy – our chi or prana as it is known in eastern philosophy.
+The 12 chakra system described below can be used for transferring and transforming vital energy – our chi or prana as it is known in eastern philosophy.
 This is the innate power you can use to heal emotional wounds and improve your quality of life.

 The seven body chakras start at the base of the spine and run through to the crown of the head – although you could as easily say that the other way round as we receive and emit energy at both ends – from the root chakra and the crown chakra.

 Furthermore, once you raise your consciousness and connect with the 12th Chakra – the Universal chakra, they strengthen the healing qualities of your body chakras.
 And the best news is, you are already connected with the Universal chakra – you just haven’t realised it yet.

 The root chakra is symbolised by the colour red and is found at the base of the spine between the rectum and the sex glands.
-Its principle function oversees our need for survival and impacts on our vitality and physical strength.
+Its principal function oversees our need for survival and impacts on our vitality and physical strength.

 It is associated with the element of earth and when activated and balanced means you are grounded, “down-to-earth” and feel secure in your environment.

 When underactive, blocked or out-of-sync, you are disconnected from the world and will often feel insecure, anxious and restless.
 When overactive, you become angry, impatient and restless far too easily.
 You are also typically resistant to change.

 Related illnesses include a poor immune system, eating disorders, fatigue, depression and suicidal tendencies.

 The sacral chakra or spleen chakra as it might be referred to is one I have had problems with in the past.
 Identified with the colour orange, the sacral energy vortex is associated with sexual desire, reproduction, joy and creativity.